 What is and isn’t included in your tour prices?

-Our tour prices include DPRK (North Korea) visa processing fees, transportation from Beijing to North Korea and back, all sight-seeing, transport, accommodation, the majority of meals within the DPRK (North Korea) and (where applicable) any contextual lectures and seminars.
-Not included are select out-of-pocket expenses such as fun park, circus and other event tickets, dining at certain restaurants, tips for our guides, and money for souvenirs and snacks.
+Our tour prices include transportation from Beijing to North Korea and back, all sight-seeing, transport, accommodation, the majority of meals within the DPRK (North Korea) and (where applicable) any contextual lectures and seminars.
+Not included are DPRK (North Korea) visa processing fees (but we can handle your visa application for you), select out-of-pocket expenses such as fun park, circus and other event tickets, dining at certain restaurants, tips for our guides, and money for souvenirs and snacks.
 Excluding souvenir and snack money, these generally add up to a minimum of about €150 euro/ 1100 Chinese yuan/ $165 USD (approx. A$240), depending on the itinerary.
 In advance of each trip we outline these expected costs based on the itinerary, with estimates included in both the itineraries in the ‘Tours’ section of our website as well as in the pre-departure email we send to each participant.
 As mentioned above, airplane tickets for the flight to Beijing and back (for those not residing there already) as well as China visa application costs are not included.

 What currencies can I use in the DPRK (North Korea)?